wrench-project/wrench/doc/getting_started.md

 # Running a First Example #         {#getting-started-example}

- Typing `make examples` in the top-level directory will compile the examples.
-However, note that `make && make install` also compiles all examples by defaults.
-By default, a successful WRENCH installation puts the examples binaries in the `/usr/local/bin` folder (for MacOS and most Linux distributions).
+ Typing `make` in the top-level directory will compile the examples, and `make install` will put the examples binaries in the `/usr/local/bin` folder (for MacOS and most Linux distributions).